 About This Game and This Guide

 Penguin pebbling is something Autistic people have always done — sharing a twig picked up on a walk, sending a meme that is so completely someone, passing a stone because it reminded you of a person you care about.
 Not because you have to.
-Just because it says: I thought of you.
+Just because it says: I thought of you, I care.

-This game grew from that impulse.
-It was conceptualised by myself, Helen Edgar (Autistic AuDHD) and through collaboration with Ryan Boren (Autistic) from Stimpunks.
-It is grounded in Autistic community knowledge, and built around the ways neurodivergent people already show we care — in depth, alongside each other, through small gestures, through mutual aid, through bodies that need to feel held.
+This game was conceptualised by myself, Helen Edgar (Autistic AuDHD) and through collaboration with Ryan Boren (Autistic) from Stimpunks.
+It is grounded in Autistic community knowledge, and built around the ways neurodivergent people already show we care — in depth, alongside each other, through small gestures, through mutual aid, through bodyminds that need to feel held.

-This guide is for practitioners who want to use Penguin Pebbling in a professional context to support Autistic people in their therapy or educational settings.
+This guide is for practitioners who want to use the Penguin Pebbling game in a professional context to support Autistic people in their therapy or educational settings.
 It sets out the theoretical grounding, the research base, and the contexts in which the game may be most useful.
-We hope it gives you confidence to bring the game into your practice — and a sense of why it matters.
+We hope it gives you confidence to bring the game into your practice, and a sense of why it matters.

 What is Penguin Pebbling?